elastic/rally/docs/pipelines.rst

 .. note::

-   This pipeline is just mentioned for completeness but Rally will autoselect it for you.
+   This pipeline is just mentioned for completeness but Rally will automatically select it for you.
 All you need to do is to define the ``--revision`` flag.

 from-sources-skip-build